dceit/domainenum/README.md

 A basic tool inspired by Sublist3r / subbrute specifically designed for my wildcard* scope bug-bounty needs.
 Quickly identify unique subdomains, their response codes, and the length of their response.
 ```
-usage: domain_enum.py [-h] [-a] domain
+usage: domain_enum.py [-h] [-a] [-t TIMEOUT] domain

 Enumeration tool for finding and requesting HTML response.

 positional arguments:
   domain                Domain which you wish to scan.

 options:
   -h, --help            show this help message and exit
-  -a          Display all information, no-ping by default.
+  -a, --all             Display all information, no-ping by default.
+  -t, --timeout TIMEOUT
+                        Time for subdomain to respond (seconds), default is 5
 ```

 ### Example command